Import Cars Guide Overview

 Your Import Car is Forced Induction from the Factory

 Turbocharged Import Cars have bolt on parts that can give you a bigger multiplying factor in horsepower improvements than their naturally aspirated counter parts.
 What we mean is that turbo Import Cars will benefit more from a bolt on part such as an exhaust system then a naturally aspirated engine.
 In a way, upgrading turbocharged Imports is easier since you really can focus on all of the basic bolt on parts at first and then go to the more hard core parts later.

 For each of the paths we will list parts to give you an idea of where to begin.
 This not a complete list of parts to tune your Import; its just an idea to get you started.
-If you would like more assistance on your particular Import Car, feel free to email us with a the make model, year, and submodel of your turbocharged Import Car (For example, 2008 Mitsobishi Evolution GSR) and we will help you out with any questions you may have.
+If you would like more assistance on your particular Import Car, feel free to email us with a the make model, year, and submodel of your turbocharged Import Car (For example, 2008 Mitsubishi Evolution GSR) and we will help you out with any questions you may have.

-The Two Suggested Tuning Paths to Upgrade your Turbo Charged Import
+The Two Suggested Tuning Paths to Upgrade your Turbocharged Import

-Path (A-Turbo) is to go for the most gains by upgrading to a bigger turbo unit.
+- Path A-Turbo is to go for the most gains by upgrading to a bigger turbo unit.

-Path (B-Turbo) is not knowing if you want to go "all out", but you know you want to squeeze out the most HP gains from your current turbo setup.
+- Path B-Turbo is not knowing if you want to go to a bigger turbo unit, but you know you want to get a little more gains from your current factory turbo setup.

-Path (A-Turbo) Going for the Maximum Horsepower
+Path A-Turbo - Going for the Most Horsepower

 Your Import Car is Naturally Aspirated (NA) from the Factory

 The following set of paths are recommendations to upgrade your naturally aspirated engine (also known as NA) Import Cars: